-This Co-Life-based eLearning program is a four-year collaborative interdisciplinary education cultivation project initiated by Taiwan’s National Science Council (NSC) in 2005.
+This Co-Life-based eLearning program is a four-year collaborative interdisciplinary education cultivation project initiated by Taiwan's Ministry of Science and Technology (former National Science Council) in 2005.
 The focus of this program is on utilizing the Co-Life application to enhance knowledge dissemination, at the college level, within three high-tech domains--biomedical technology, nanotechnology, and display and opto-electro-mechanical technology.
 Co-Life is being used to help meet the high demand for human resources (i.e. teachers) in these fields.
 This program encourages teachers to use Co-Life to form teaching alliances and teach courses together.

 When the Co-Life application was first offered as a partial solution to Taiwan’s eLearning initiative, only seven schools signed on.
 By the end of 2008, though, approximately one-third of Taiwan’s schools were participating in the program.
 Also by the end of 2008, 77 inter-college departments were using Co-Life to teach approximately 40 courses to over 5,000 students island-wide.